ShawnMa16/Talking_Bob/README.md

 You will need to use your own token from Dialogflow

 1. Go to file **./Talkin_Bob/AppDelegate.swift**
-2. Replace `"your token"` to your token from Dialogflow
+2. Replace `your token` in line 23 to your token from Dialogflow

 ### Build and run the app